Are there 100 Percent Online MHA Programs?

 This online MHA program fosters expertise in business and healthcare to prepare graduates to structure, manage, and lead healthcare organizations.
 The program’s goals are to instill confidence in graduates’ abilities to assess and improve healthcare policies and lead strategic initiatives to improve healthcare practices and outcomes for individuals, families, and communities.

-Designed for MBA-holders and physicians, the program has several core components: communication and relationship management, leadership, professionalism, healthcare knowledge and expertise, and business knowledge and expertise.
+Designed for MBA-holders and physicians, the program has several core components: communication and relationship management, leadership, professionalism, healthcare law and ethics, quality improvement, and business knowledge and expertise.
 The applied curriculum incorporates a hands-on approach with a focus on the immediate application of theoretical frameworks to relevant healthcare issues.

 Please note that applicants to the Queens University online MHA program are required to have two years of healthcare experience.